iyengaraditya/iyengaraditya.github.io/landing.md

 		<header class="major">
 			<h2>Other Projects</h2>
 		</header>
-		<p>In a world without pandemics, I would've been working at the <b>THTF Lab</b> at IIT Bombay, designing a fluid flow calibration system for venturimeters and orificemeters.</p>
+		<p>Had I been living in a world without pandemics (sigh), I would've been working in my free time at the <b>THTF Lab</b> at IIT Bombay, designing a fluid flow calibration system for venturimeters and orificemeters.</p>
+		<p>I was also nominated by IITB to attend a summer programme at the Technical University of Denmark during the summer of 2020, however, owing to the fact that I do not reside in aforementioned world, this couldn't happen.</p>
-		<p>I keep trying out many small, fun projects - particularly over lockdown - so do check this section for updates.
-You can also check my GitHub (using the link at the bottom of the page) for some of the other interesting things I do!
+		<p>I usually try out many small, fun projects - particularly during this extended break - so do check this section for updates.
+You can also look me up on GitHub (using the link at the bottom of the page) to check out some of the other interesting things I do!
 		</p>
 		<ul class="actions">
 			<li><a href="index.html" class="button next">HOME</a></li>